Updated by: Subhashri Roy on Sept. 30, 2021, 9:59 a.m.

 10. When should I take the GMAT?

-One should take the GMAT at least one year before applying to universities.
+One should take the GMAT for at least one year before applying to universities.